rikithreddy/rikithreddy.github.io/_posts/2019-05-04-Hey-You-Help-me.md

 "HEY YOU!" <br><br>
 "Yes, you!"<br><br>
 "What's with that funny look on your face?
 Din't you already know that I could speak?"<br><br>
 "Yeah!
 Yeah!
 I know its not Halloween and I ain't any maniac dressed like this.
 In fact I don't even like wearing this black hoodie and all.
-Its all so creepy."<br><br>
-"You guys have been making me wear this for years now.
+Its all so creepy.
+You guys have been making me wear this for years now.
 I can't seem to find a reason why you'll do so.
 Well tell me what's the point of this scythe you make me carry around, stupid isn't it?"<br><br>
 "Well listen.
 I need your help and its kinda urgent."<br><br>
 "I'm here for a soul that was due last month."<br><br>
 "My guy made me travel 20 light years, all the way to Pune.
 There after that idiot has been drunk and blacked-out." <br><br>